korvahannu/arch-nvidia-drivers-installation-guide/README.md

 ## Step 2: Installing the driver packages

 1. This step might be a bit confusing.
-First find your [nvidia card from this list here](https://nouveau.freedesktop.org/CodeNames.html)
+First find your [NVIDIA card from this list here](https://nouveau.freedesktop.org/CodeNames.html).
+Alternatively you can take a look at the [Gentoo wiki](https://wiki.gentoo.org/wiki/NVIDIA#Feature_support).
-2. After reading if you still don't know what driver you need, take a look of that list on gentoo wiki [here](https://wiki.gentoo.org/wiki/NVIDIA#Feature_support) that lists the latest driver that supports your CHIPSET.
-For example, if you have a GTX 3060, you need to install the latest version of nvidia, so just `yay -S nvidia nvidia-utils lib32-nvidia-utils`.
-3. Check what driver packages you need to install from the list below
+2. Check what driver packages you need to install from the list below

 | Driver name                                      | Base driver       | OpenGL             | OpenGL (multilib)        |
 | ------------------------------------------------ | ----------------- | ------------------ | ------------------------ |